Kentucky attorney general is accused of seeking donations from company his office is investigating

 Edgewater directed questions about the matter to Denbow.

-In his response, Cameron told the AP in a statement issued Sunday that his “approach” to the Edgewater-related campaign donations has been to “review, recuse and refund.”
+In his response, Cameron — who is challenging Democratic Gov. Andy Beshear in one of the nation’s most closely watched elections of this year — told the AP in a statement issued Sunday that his “approach” to the Edgewater-related campaign donations has been to “review, recuse and refund.”

 Cameron recused himself from the Edgewater investigation in May, immediately after learning of the contributions, according to his office.
 The donations were first reported by The Daily Beast.
 Cameron’s office didn’t comment on the status of the case.
 Edgewater denies any wrongdoing in the matter.